cyverse/atmosphere-ansible/README.md

 ### Guacamole Information

-a VNC and SSH gateway.
-Enabling this will enable unencrypted VNC connections between the instances and the Guacamole server
+Guacamole is a VNC and SSH gateway.
+If using this feature, `GUACAMOLE_SERVER_IP` must also be defined.

+**Security Warning**: the Guacamole remote desktop requires unencrypted VNC connections from the Guacamole server to your target instances.
+Ensure that your Guacamole server connects to instances via a trusted network where no unauthorized parties can listen to network traffic.
+If these connections transit an untrusted network, anyone listening on the wire would get everything from the unencrypted VNC sessions.

 ## Utility Playbooks